abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

    ![Screenshot of the virtual machine properties with the Connect button highlighted.](../images/hdd.png)

-1. Within the Networking tab, look for the **Select inbound ports**:
+1. Within the Networking tab, look for **Select inbound ports** and leave other settings as default:

     | Settings | Values |
     | -- | -- |